hernanda-git/dotNet-5-Basic-Auth-with-JWT/README.md

 # dotNet 5 Basic Auth with JWT
- Authentication and Authorization in ASP.NET 5 with JWT and Swagger
+Authentication and Authorization in ASP.NET 5 with JWT Token and Swagger